ryanemmans/horned-beast/README.md

 Number and name of feature: Display a Modal

 - Estimate of time needed to complete: 4 hours
-- Start time: 2:30pm
+- Start time: 2:00pm
-- Finish time:
+- Finish time: 9:00pm
-- Actual time needed to complete:
+- Actual time needed to complete: 7+ hours, did not complete.

 - - -